-- 16. If desired to not fetch certain modality images, set the entries inside the opening and closing modalityBlockList tags for different dataSources. - a.
-For each dataSource (DoD or VA), set different modality lists if necessary, by inserting DoD or VA inside the opening and closing dataSource tags (<dataSource> </dataSource> line 24), by default the value is ALL. - b.
+- 20. If desired to not have actively serviced C-MOVE timeouts, set sendKeepAlive to true inside the opening and closing sendKeepAlive tags, otherwise set false (inside <sendKeepAlive> </ sendKeepAlive> line 26).
+The default setting is false. - 21.
+If desired to not fetch certain modality images, set the entries inside the opening and closing modalityBlockList tags for different dataSources. - a.
+For each dataSource (DoD or VA), set different modality lists if necessary, by inserting DoD or VA inside the opening and closing dataSource tags (<dataSource> </dataSource> line 29), by default the value is ALL. - b.
 The modalities will be filtered at study and series levels.
 If needed, set at the image level.
-To do so, set true at the image level when needed by inserting true inside the opening and closing addImageLevelFilter tags, otherwise set false (<addImageLevelFilter> </addImageLevelFilter> line 25). - c.
-List all the modalities to be blocked for that dataSource separately using string tags inside the opening and closing modalities section (<modalities></modalities> lines 26 and 28).
-Examples of modalities to potentially include inside the string tags include SR and PR. - 17.
+To do so, set true at the image level when needed by inserting true inside the opening and closing addImageLevelFilter tags, otherwise set false (<addImageLevelFilter> </addImageLevelFilter> line 30). - c.
+List all the modalities to be blocked for that dataSource separately using string tags inside the opening and closing modalities section (<modalities></modalities> lines 31 and 33).
+Examples of modalities to potentially include inside the string tags include SR and PR. - 22.
 The installer automatically generates a default blacklist consisting of site codes that configured DICOM SCUs do not receive data from.
-Your local site code and the site codes of your Veterans Integrated Service Network (VISN) appear in the

-<siteCodeBlackList> section in the file ScpConfiguration.config located in the C:\VixConfig folder.
+Your local site code and the site codes of your Veterans Integrated Service Network (VISN) appear in the <siteCodeBlackList> section in the file ScpConfiguration.config located in the C:\VixConfig folder.
 If you want your site's data to be available to the configured DICOM SCU, ensure your local site code is not in the <siteCodeBlackList> section in the ScpConfiguration.config.
-List all the site codes to be blocked separately using string tags inside the opening and closing siteCodeBlackList section (<siteCodeBlackList > </siteCodeBlackList > - lines 31 and 38).
-Examples of site codes to include inside the string tags include the following:

-- a.
-Set a string tag to 200 to exclude DoD studies information. - b.
-Set a string to 100 to exclude Claims system information. - c.
-Set a string tag to 200CLMS to exclude 200 VHA Claims study information. - d.
+List all the site codes to be blocked separately using string tags inside the opening and closing siteCodeBlackList section (<siteCodeBlackList > </siteCodeBlackList > lines 36 and 42).
+Examples of site codes to include inside the string tags include the following: - a.
+Set a string to 100 to exclude Claims system information. - b.
+Set a string tag to 200CLMS to exclude 200 VHA Claims study information. - c.
+Set a string tag to 200CORP to exclude the Claims site. - d.
 Set a string tag to 741 to exclude Global Disability Examinations. - e.
 Set a string tag to LOCAL to signal the DICOM Service to replace it with the local site number and all of the sites in that Veterans Integrated Service Networks (VISN).